 HLFW 121 Tennis (1) This is an activity course that provides the beginning student with a comprehensive guide and reference of tennis skills, practice and play.
 The course covers all basic fundamentals and strategies of beginning tennis.
 HLFW 122 Beginning Golf (1) This is a one hour activity course that provides the beginning student with a comprehensive guide and reference of golf skills, practice, and play.
 It includes knowledge of fundamental golf strategies.
 Special emphasis is given to using golf as a business and life skill and the opportunities which golf provides in business and professional situations.
 HLFW 129 Lifetime Fitness (1) (Core II) This CORE II required course offers the student an opportunity to develop positive lifestyle patterns, which strive toward total fitness.
 Students will participate in exercise and sport skill activities as well as discuss additional aspects of fitness including nutrition, weight control and fitness - related lifestyles.
 HLFW 130 Personal Health (3) Students are exposed to a wide variety of current health issues, as well as positive health behaviors.
 Topics also covered include mental health, disease, and consumer, community, and environmental health, nutrition, and survey of drugs.
-HLFW 290 PE-ELEM / F-A / SAFETY (3) This course covers the basic knowledge, skills, and strategies for K-MS physical education instruction with emphasis on integration into other subjects in the curriculum.
+HLFW 310 Elementary Physical Education/First Aid And Safety (3) This course covers the basic knowledge, skills, and strategies for K-MS physical education instruction with emphasis on integration into other subjects in the curriculum.
 It includes skills and techniques for first aid in sudden illness and injury, as well as administration of cardiopulmonary resuscitation.
-Jr./Sr. status in EDUC major required.
+Prerequisite: This course is open to Juniors or Seniors seeking an endorsement in an EDUC major program of study.
 (3 hours).
 HLFW 322 Health-Elementary-Education / Nutrition(3)This course covers the basic knowledge, skills, and strategies for K-MS health instruction with emphasis on integration into other subjects in the curriculum.
 It includes knowledge of the role nutrition plays in growth and development, health promotion, and wellness.
 Jr/Sr. status in EDUC major required.
 (3 hours).
 Open to Junior and Senior Education Majors only.
-HISTORY Faculty Barbara S. Frankle, Vice President/Chief Academic Officer, Professor of History.
-B.A., Mount Holyoke College; M.A., Ph.D., University of Wisconsin-Madison Eddie Pate, Assistant Professor of History.
+HISTORY Faculty Eddie Pate, Assistant Professor of History.
 B.A., Jackson State University; M.A., University of Mississippi Elton Weaver, Assistant Professor of History.
 Director of the DuBois Scholars Program.
 B.A., LeMoyne-Owen College; M.A., Ph.D., University of Memphis Degree A major in history leads to the Bachelor of Arts degree.
 Requirements for the History major The history major requires 30 hours of history courses and 18 hours of cognate courses consisting of six hours of humanities courses, six hours of one social science other than history and six hours of foreign language or six hours of statistics and/or computer science.
 The Core II social science course (SOSI 111) must be passed with a grade of C or above.
 Required history courses: